nats-io/nats-site/content/documentation/server/gnatsd-usage.md

 ## API documentation

-For the Go server, you can use the built in Golang documentation tool [Godoc](https://godoc.org/golang.org/x/tools/cmd/godoc) to generate API documentation.
+For the Go server, you can use the built-in Golang documentation tool [Godoc](https://godoc.org/golang.org/x/tools/cmd/godoc) to generate API documentation.
 To do this:

 - Clone the Go server repository: `git clone git@github.com:nats-io/gnatsd.git`
 - CD to the local directory: `$GOPATH/src/github.com/nats-io/gnatsd`